maxmartinezruts/Neuro-Evolution/README.md

 order to account for non-linearities within the input variables to predict the system’s behavior, the activation function of the hidden and output layers are sigmoid functions, (used for probabilistic examples, as it outputs values from 0 to 1).
 The outputs are then maped from [0,1] to [-0.5,0.5] to obtain an unbiased jerk input.
-Figure 1 displays the topology of the ANN to be used.
+Figure 'Network Topology' displays the topology of the ANN to be used.

 The neural network can, therefore, be seen as a function that inputs the position, velocity, and acceleration of the vehicle, and outputs a change in acceleration.
 Hence, the problem scenario consists of optimizing
 ANN such that it can precisely determine da to achieve stability.